ember-learn/deprecation-app/content/ember/v2/ember-model_factory_injections-removed.md

 ---
-id: ember-model_factory_injections-removed
-title: 'Ember.MODEL_FACTORY_INJECTIONS removed'
+title: Ember.MODEL_FACTORY_INJECTIONS removed
-until: '2.17.0'
+until: 2.17.0
-since: '2.14'
+since: "2.14"
 ---

 The flag `Ember.MODEL_FACTORY_INJECTIONS` is no longer required, and can be safely removed from your ember >= 2.13 application.